Scalingo/gravitee-buildpack/README.md

 Common to all modules:

-* `GRAVITEE_MODULE`: "graviteeio-portal-ui", "graviteeio-management-ui","graviteeio-gateway" or "graviteeio-apim-rest-api"
+* `GRAVITEE_MODULE`: "graviteeio-apim-portal-ui", "graviteeio-apim-console-ui","graviteeio-gateway" or "graviteeio-apim-rest-api"
 * `GRAVITEE_VERSION`: (optional) by default `3.8.3`

 ### graviteeio-apim-rest-api